DevashishPrasad/PICT-Feedback-System/README.md

 * Any web browser on user side for accessing the internet

 ## Getting Started
-main folder : JSP Eclipse project sql file : Mysql Database file Just download the code, import in eclipse, create database in MySql and source from sql file.
+main folder : JSP Eclipse project <br>
+sql file : Mysql Database file <br>
+Just download the code, import in eclipse, create database in MySql and source from sql file.